 0.90 Wheels - Designed to cut through and notch metal.
 Notching is the process of shearing off metal from the outside edge of the piece of metal prior to welding.

 Types Of Cutting Wheels

-- Type 27 (42): This type improves on the design of the Type 1 by including a hub which enhances visibility while cutting an providing a more solid feel while cutting.
+Type 27 (42): This type improves on the design of the Type 1 by including a hub or depressed center which enhances visibility while cutting an providing a more solid feel while cutting.
 Some abrasive cutting wheels in this selection come with a 5/8"-11 quick change hub for quick and easy mounting to cut down on time wasted during a job.

 What Type Of Cutting Wheel To Use?